 Prior to April 1, 2014, we presented two reportable operating segments: (1) Engineered Products and (2) Aluminum Sheet Products.
 In addition, we recorded LIFO inventory adjustments, corporate office charges and inter-segment eliminations as Corporate & Other.
 On April 1, 2014, we sold Nichols, the sole operating segment included in our Aluminum Sheet Products reportable segment.
-To account for Nichols as a discontinued operation, we reclassified certain costs from Corporate & Other to Nichols, including a portion of the LIFO reserve and incurred but not reported workers compensation accruals, to properly reflect these direct expenses as a component of the disposal group.
+To account for Nichols as a discontinued operation, we reclassified certain costs from Corporate & Other to Nichols, including a portion of the LIFO reserve, as well as insurance accruals related to incurred but not reported workers compensation claims, to properly reflect these direct expenses as a component of the disposal group.

-The following table reconciles our segment presentation as previously reported in our Quarterly Report on Form 10-Q for the quarter ended April 30, 2013, to the current presentation.
+The following table reconciles our segment presentation as previously reported in our Quarterly Report on Form 10-Q for the quarter ended July 31, 2013, to the current presentation.